-We divide pseudogenes into five categories with processed and unprocessed pseudogenes each further divided into two sub-categories: transcribed and untranscribed.
-Most pseudogenes are clear, with homology to existing proteins but containing a disrupted CDS (frameshifts, in-frame stop codons) and having one or more active parent genes.
+We divide pseudogenes into five categories.
+Most pseudogenes are straightforward, with homology to existing proteins but containing a disrupted CDS (frameshifts, inframe stop codons) and having one or more active parent genes.
 We only annotate the extent of the protein match and they are built wherever there is a recognizable non-spurious match.
 Unless the whole parent protein matches, use Dotter to check for a more complete alignment.

-NOTE: Pseudogenes with a known locus symbol are not tagged "Known", but the approved symbol and description is used.
+NOTE: Pseudogenes with a known locus symbol are not tagged "Known", but the approved symbol and description are used.